Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Simulation Results

 \subsubsection{Impact of UAV Computation Resources}

 Figs. \ref{fig_uav}(a), \ref{fig_uav}(b), \ref{fig_uav}(c), and \ref{fig_uav}(d) compare the impact of different UAV computation resources on various performance metrics for the five approaches.
-It can be observed that with the increase of UAV computation resources, all approaches show a decreasing trend with respect to the time-averaged IoTD cost and average task completion latency.
-Moreover, UAC and ODOA demonstrate gradually decreasing performance improvements.
-The reasons are as follows.
+It can be observed that with the increase of UAV computation resources, all approaches show a decreasing trend in terms of the time-averaged ISD cost and average task completion latency, and UAC and ODOA demonstrate gradually decreasing performance improvements.
+The reasons can be explained as follows.
 The increase of UAV computation resources provides more computing resource allocation for task execution, reducing the task execution latency.
-However, as UAV computation resources further increase, communication resources and the energy constraints of UAV become bottlenecks that limit the improvement of system performance.
-Furthermore, OCQ shows a significant upward trend in terms of time-averaged UAV energy consumption with the increase in UAV computation resources.
-This is mainly because OCQ does not take into account the energy consumption constraints of the UAV.
-Therefore, the increase in computing resources leads to more tasks being offloaded to the UAV for processing, which in turn increases its energy consumption.
+However, as UAV computation resources further increase, communication resources and the energy constraints of SUAV become bottlenecks that limit the improvement of system performance.
+Furthermore, EO maintains nearly constant performance in terms of the time-averaged ISD energy consumption regardless of the variations in UAV computing resources.
+This is mainly because the entire offloading of UAC primarily incurs transmission energy consumption for ISDs, which is independent of the UAV computation resources.

-Finally, ODOA outperforms UAC, ERA, OCQ, and $\varepsilon$-greedy with respect to the time-averaged IoTD cost and average task completion latency, which illustrates the proposed approach enables sustainable utilization of computing resources and prevents resource over-utilization.
+Finally, ODOA outperforms UAC, ERA, OCQ, and $\varepsilon$-greedy in terms of the time-averaged ISD cost and average task completion latency, which illustrates the proposed approach enables sustainable utilization of computing resources and prevents resource over-utilization.